ArturoTorresArpi/FabricWorkshop/README.md

 * Fabric Tenant Admin Configurations:
   * Enabled: Users can use Copilot and other features powered by Azure OpenAI
   * Enabled: Users can create and share AI skill item types

+## Notebooks
+* Download the following files to your Desktop